Breakout Sessions

 Led By: Chip Colee

 Dr. Chip Colee is Chief Administrative Officer of ABCH.
-He and his wife Christy have two grown children and two grandchildren.
+He and his wife Christy have two grown children and three grandchildren.
 Chip is passionate about encouraging parents to a countercultural model of growing kids God’s way.
 Using God’s Word, Chip has crafted a discipleship curriculum for parents and frequently leads on this topic in churches.

 Led By: Elise Vincent